-See pages 18-31 for a complete description of Undergraduate Academic Policies.

-To earn an undergraduate degree at Pfeiffer University, all students must:
+Beginning with page 33, you will find a complete description of Undergraduate Academic Policies.
+To earn an under graduate degree at Pfeiffer University, all students must:

 I. Earn a total of 124 semester hours (120 non-activity hours and 4 activity hours) and 60 cultural units.

 IIa.
-Students entering prior to Fall 2014 complete the following General Education program requirements: 47-53 SH (43-49 non-activity SH plus 4 activities) The general education requirements embody the university's view that a comprehensive introduction to the several academic disciplines and their methods and knowledge bases serves as a foundation for further study and insures that Pfeiffer graduates will leave the university with the knowledge and skills that will help them achieve the goal of becoming lifelong learners.
+Students entering prior to Fall 2013 complete the following General Education program requirements: 37 SH The general education requirements embody the university's view that a comprehensive introduction to the several academic disciplines and their methods and knowledge bases serves as a foundation for further study and insures that Pfeiffer graduates will leave the university with the knowledge and skills that will help them achieve the goal of becoming lifelong learners.

-General Education Requirement Courses that Meet Requirement Freshman Experience Seminar 3SH Required of all students who enter Pfeiffer with fewer than 26 SH UNIV 125,UNIV 126, or Honors: UNIV 128 and UNIV 129 Writing 3SH-6SH ENGL 101, Introduction to College Writing (with a grade of C- or better) or exemption.
-To place out, a student would need at least two of the three requirements below: 1) At least 500 on SATV 2) At least 500 on SATW 3) At least 3.5 high school GPA (and no less than a 3.0) ENGL 102W, College Writing (with a grade of C- or better; required of all students except those who have had an equivalent course).
-Students must remain continuously enrolled in ENGL 101 or 102 until the requirement of passing the course(s) with at least a grade of C- has been met.
-ENGL 102W College Writing is prerequisite for all writing intensive course.
-ENGL 101 and ENGL 102W or ENGL 102W only based on an approved exemption Language & Literature 6SH Two electives, one of which must be a literature course (Foreign Lan- guage courses above the introductory level300 level or abovemay be substituted for one of these English electives.)
-History/Political Science 6SH If History is selected, a two-course sequence is recommended.
+General Education Requirement Number of Credit Hours Required Explanation of Requirement Course Examples that Meet Requirement First-Year Seminar 3SH Required of all students who enter Pfeiffer with fewer than 26 SH UNIV 125,UNIV 126, or Honors: UNIV 128 and UNIV 129

+Writing 3SH-6SH ENGL 101, Introduction to ENGL 101 and ENGL 102W or Writing 35H-65H College Writing (with a grade of Corbetter) or exemption.
+To place out, a student would need at least two of the three requirements below: At least 500 on SATV At least 500 on SATW At least 3.5 high school GPA (and no less than a 3.0) ENGL 102W, College Writing (with a grade of Corbetter; required of all students except those who have had an equivalent course).
+Students must remain continuously enrolled in ENGL101 or 102 until the requirement of passing the course(s) with at least a grade of Cohas been met.
+ENGL102W College Writing is prerequisite for all writing intensive courses.
+ENGL 102W only based on an approved exemption Language & Literature 6SH Two electives, one of which must be a literature course (Foreign Language courses above the introductory level300 level or abovemay be substituted for one of these English electives.)
+History/Political Science 6SH If History is selected, a two- course sequence is recommended.
+Please check with your advisor.
+Music/Art/Theatre 3SH The course must be a 3 SH course from the 200 level or above offerings.
+Courses listed as ENGL do not satisfy the requirement.
+ART 111V, 121V, 122V, 114V, 131V, 215V, 465, 385, MUSI 120V Natural Sciences 8SH A two-course sequence in a laboratory science BIOL 211N-212N,EXSC 303-312, CHEM 301-302 Economics/Psychology/ Sociology 6SH CRIM 501, SOCY 201,SOCY 204, SOCY 206,SOCY 408, and/or SOCY 450, EDUC Religion 3SH RAPT Courses Please check with your advisor.